-Whether it is getting back to playing the piano, hitting a PR in the Denver Marathon, or simply catching your littlest one running around the house, our goals for recovery should reflect where we are.
+Whether it is getting back to your pickup soccer league, hitting a PR in the Denver Marathon, or simply catching your littlest one running around the house, our goals for recovery should reflect where we are.
 We all need to have these types of questions discussed to set the best and most successful plan.
 You’ll find that at Modern Movement Clinic.

 You might be thinking at this point “Okay Doc…you sound like you know your stuff.
 What’s next?”